fhoedemakers/pico-infonesPlus/README.md

 A menu is added to the emulator, which reads the roms from the SD card and shows them on screen for the user to select,  flash and play.

-## Game Controller support
+## Gamecontroller support
-Depending on the hardware configuration, the emulator supports these controllers:
+Depending on the hardware configuration, the emulator supports these gamecontrollers:

 - Raspberry Pi Pico
   - USB controllers